alessandro091972/spring-data-rest/README.md

 Spring Data REST is part of Spring Data project and makes it easy to build REST web services.

-Spring Data REST analyzes your application’s domain model, and expose it as REST endpoint.
+Spring Data REST analyzes your application’s domain model and expose it as REST endpoint.

 ## Run